-A school phone is available for students to use in the Student Services office for emergencies only.
+A school phone is available for students to use in the Front Office for emergencies only.
 Students must have a pass from their teacher to use the phone.
 School telephones are not to be used for personal calls.
 Except in an emergency, students will not be called to the office to receive a telephone call.